opattison/olivermakes/_posts/2014-10-24-design-better-responsive-code.md

 {% endhighlight %}

-A few of notes about this method:
+A few notes about this method:

 1. Line numbers are respected.
 The line will not break unless a break is added in code.
 2. It is not compatible with `overflow-wrap: break-word` methods, as the name might suggest.